-- 1. Create a level of hierarchy in the top-level block design before turning it into a Block Design Container.
-Create a hierarchical block in a diagram by selecting one or more IP blocks and then right-click to select Create Hierarchy as described in 'Creating Hierarchies' section in chapter 2. - 2.
+- 1. Create a level of hierarchy in the top-level block design.
+Create a hierarchical block in a diagram by selecting one or more IP blocks and then right-click to select Create Hierarchy as described in Creating Hierarchies. - 2.
 Once a hierarchical block is created and the desired IP blocks are contained in it run Validate Design. - 3.
 Once design validation is successful, right-click on the hierarchical block and select Create Block Design Container as shown in the following figure.

-Figure 129: Create Block Design Container
+Figure 129: Create Block Design Container Command